-The University recorded deferred inflows related to pensions and deferred inflows related to other postemployment benefits in the amount of \$751,342.00 and \$46,722,799.00, respectively at June 30, 2018.
-This represents the net amount of the University's pension and other postemployment benefits deferrals that impact pension and other postemployment benefits expenses during fiscal years 2019 through 2023.
-The deferred inflows related to other postemployment benefits is new for the year ended June 30, 2018 due to the implementation of GASB Statement No. 75.
-This new implementation resulted in the reporting of deferred inflows related to other postemployment benefits of approximately \$46 million at year end due to differences between actual and expected experience, changes in proportion and differences between the University's contributions and proportionate share of contributions, and changes in actuarial assumptions performed every five years.
+The University recorded deferred inflows of resources related to pensions and other postemployment benefits in the amount of \$327,389.00 and \$54,562,312.00, respectively, at June 30, 2019.
+This represents the net amount of the University's pension and other postemployment benefits deferrals that impact pension and other postemployment benefits expenses during fiscal years 2020 through 2024 and thereafter.
+The deferred inflow for pensions decreased \$423,953.00 due primarily to differences between actual and expected experience.
+The deferred inflows related to other postemployment benefits increased \$7,839,513.00 due primarily to changes in actuarial assumptions.
 For more information about the University's deferred inflows related to pensions and other postemployment benefits, refer to Notes 13 and 14 of the Notes to the Financial Statements.

-University liabilities totaled \$239,405,054.36 at June 30, 2018 compared to \$291,170,337.97 per the prior year, a decrease of \$51,765,283.61.
-This variance was mainly attributed to the decrease in net pension liability and net other postemployment benefits liability totaling \$51,117,445.00 due to a change in assumptions from the latest experience study and much lower investment earnings than were projected along with the implementation of GASB 75, as well as principal payments made on bonds and capital leases of \$1,010,000.00 and \$1,490,000.00, respectively.
-These decreases were offset by an increase in accounts payable and accrued liabilities of \$3,361,574.49, primarily due to an increase in capital related year-end accruals on construction of the new residence hall and new science building.
+University liabilities totaled \$234,216,026.25 at June 30, 2019, compared to \$242,788,868.36 per the prior year as restated (refer to Note 18 of the Notes to the Financial Statements for details), a decrease of \$8,572,842.11.
+This variance was mainly attributed to the net decrease in net pension liability and net other postemployment benefits liability totaling \$5,177,971.00 due to a change in assumptions from the latest experience study and much lower investment earnings than were projected, as well as principal payments made on bonds and capital leases of \$1,390,000.00 and \$1,545,000.00, respectively.